 Cost-benefit analysis (CBA), sometimes and more accurately called benefit-cost ratio analysis, is an economic tool that can help determine if the financial benefits over the lifetime of a project exceed its costs.
 Its use is mandated by executive order for regulations in the United States.
 In the climate change debate, cost-benefit analysis is used to estimate the net benefits or costs that could result from unabated global warming, from replacing fossil fuels with alternative energy sources, and of particular programs aimed at reducing greenhouse gas emissions or sequestering CO2.
 CBA is also employed to estimate the "social cost of carbon."

-Chapter 8 starts with a brief tutorial on costbenefit analysis including its history and use in public policy and the order of "blocks" or "modules" in integrated assessment models (IAMs) (shown in Figure SPM.8).
+Section 8.1 contains a brief tutorial on costbenefit analysis including its history and use in public policy and the order of "blocks" or "modules" in integrated assessment models (IAMs) (shown in Figure SPM.8).
 The biggest problem facing the use of IAMs in the climate change debate is the problem of propagation of error, the mounting uncertainty with each step in a complex formula where variables and processes are not known with certainty (Curry, 2011; Frank, 2015, 2016; Heal, 2017).
 This "cascading uncertainty" makes IAMs "close to useless" for policymakers (Pindyck, 2013).
-In such cases, the most reliable method of forecasting is not to rely on expert opinion, but to project a simple linear continuation of past trends (Armstrong, 2001).

-Two prominent efforts to conduct CBAs of climate change, the U.S. Interagency Working Group on the Social Cost of Carbon (IWG, 2015; since disbanded) and the British Stern Review (Stern, 2007), were severely handicapped by unacknowledged uncertainties, low discount rates, and reliance on the IPCC's flawed climate science (IER, 2014; Byatt, 2006; Mendelsohn, 2006; Tapia Granados and Carpintero, 2013).
-The complexity of climate science and economics makes conducting any of these CBAs a difficult and perhaps even impossible challenge (Ceronsky et al., 2011).
+In such cases, the most reliable method of forecasting is not to rely on expert opinion, but to project a simple linear continuation of past trends (Armstrong, 2001), but that is not the approach taken by the IPCC.
+Two prominent efforts to conduct CBAs of climate change, the U.S. Interagency Working Group on the Social Cost of Carbon (IWG, 2015; since disbanded) and the British Stern Review (Stern, 2007), were severely handicapped by un-acknowledged uncertainties, unjustified selection of low discount rates, and reliance on the IPCC's flawed climate science (IER, 2014; Byatt, 2006; Mendelsohn, 2006; Tapia Granados and Carpintero, 2013) The complexity of climate science and economics makes conducting any of these CBAs a difficult and perhaps even impossible challenge (Ceronsky et al., 2011).
 Harvard University Professor of Economics Martin Weitzman remarked, "the economics of climate change is a problem from hell," adding that "trying to do a benefit-cost analysis (BCA) of climate change policies bends and stretches the capability of our standard economist's toolkit up to, and perhaps beyond, the breaking point" (Weitzman, 2015).